 |Proportion of employees trained

 in the Code of Conduct, %

 Environmental issues play a major role in our sustainability work.
 With eight production plants and a number of restoration facilities, Haldex’s environmental management achieves noticeable effects.
 All of our production plants around the world comply with ISO 14001 requirements for their Environmental Management Systems as a minimum.

 Systematic programs are in place to use resources efficiently and eliminate waste.
 In 2014, an extensive project was launched to map the environmental impact of all units.
 During 2015, work continued to develop a global compilation of resource utilization and specific targets for the reduction of resource utilization.
 A “Green performance map” has been developed for each production unit.
 This is a analysis of how much material, energy and resources are consumed by the facility, and the emissions and waste that it generates.
 Facts about resource usage and emissions in some 30 different areas have been compiled.
 In analyzing the data, Haldex has concluded that the most important key figures to monitor and set targets for are CO2 emissions and material efficiency.
-For 2016, Haldex aims to reduce CO2 emissions by 1.4 percent and to maintain or increase material efficiency.
-It is worth noting that numerical data are still not fully reliable from certain parts of the world where environmental regulations are not as extensive as they are in Sweden, for example.

 An equally important part of our environmental efforts is product development.
 Environmental issues and sustainability are key parameters taken into account in the development process.
 In 2015, this was formalized by introducing an environmental life cycle assessment in an early stage of the project as a formal decision-making step when products are changed or redeveloped.
 The environmental impact of our customers’ usage of our products is equally as important as the environmental impact of our manufacturing processes.